 Friends of the National Parks Foundation, Kalimantan

-Tori, Alma and Raditya have all had the chance to spend time in the FNPF centre in the Tanjung Puting National Park, and Tori & Raditya visited one of the last remaining Dayak tribes in the area.
-Many NGOs focus their attention on the orangutans and other animals themselves, but FNPF wants to focus on their habitat and the people who live within and around that habitat.
+Tori, Alma and Raditya have all had the chance to volunteer at the FNPF centre in the Tanjung Puting National Park, and Tori & Raditya visited one of the last remaining Dayak tribes in the area.
+Many NGOs focus their attention on the orangutans and other animals themselves, but FNPF wants to focus on restoring wildlife habitat and supporting the people who live within and around that habitat.
 It is these people, surely, who are best-placed to protect the orangutan and other wildlife.

-bedoco will support the ‘Sponsor a Hectare of Orangutan Habitat’ project, which is devoted to restoring native forest habitat:
+be.do.co will support the ‘Sponsor a Hectare of Orangutan Habitat’ project, which is devoted to restoring native forest wildlife habitat:

 Reforest 10 Hectares of Orangutan Habitat

-- Objective: to save Indonesia’s endangered wildlife in Kalimantan by restoring native forest habitat
+- Objective: to save Indonesia’s endangered wildlife in Kalimantan by restoring native rainforest wildlife habitat

 - Quantity: 10 hectares